Shawn L. Bird

 3 Responses to “poem-begin”

-1. Amy Jo Fleming Says:
+1. Amy Jo Fleming's avatar Amy Jo Fleming Says:

 I just wish that our spring would unfold.
 See a flower blossom would be so great.
 I love the idea of three moons.
 Maybe that’s what we’ll need to see before spring actually arrives.
 Lovely poem, Shawn